20 Best Things to Do in Hoi An Vietnam (2025)

 The Old Town of Hoi An is full of charm and a highlight of a visit to Vietnam.
 There are some wonderful things to do in Hoi An such as exploring the UNESCO World-heritage sites, wandering the laneways, and relaxing on the nearby beaches.
 The Old Town and the surrounding area are brimming with activities for couples, families and solo travellers.
 Lovely Hoi An in Vietnam has something for everyone.

-But if you only have a short amount of time to spend in Vietnam, how can you make the most of the time you have?
-This guide will show you the best sights and activities that Hoi An has to offer and help you to plan a perfect itinerary.
+But if you only have a short amount of time to spend in Hoi An, how can you make the most of the time you have?
+This guide will show you the best sights and activities that Hoi An has to offer and help you plan the perfect itinerary.

 Is Hoi An worth visiting?